This post may contain affiliate links. Please see our disclosure policy.

 Can I make Christmas tree cinnamon rolls ahead of time?

-Can I use homemade cinnamon roll dough?
+Can I use homemade cinnamon roll dough for this recipe?

 Absolutely!
 Prepare your favorite dough recipe and follow the same shaping and cooking instructions.